International Workshop on Petri Nets and Software Engineering

 Their popularity is due to the fact that Petri nets capture fundamental aspects of causality, concurrency and choice in a natural and mathematically precise way without compromising readability.

-The workshop PNSE'18 (Petri nets and Software Engineering) will take place as a satellite event of Petri Nets 2018 and ACSD 2018.
+The workshop PNSE'21 (Petri nets and Software Engineering) will take place as a satellite event of Petri Nets 2021 and ACSD 2021.

-The use of Petri nets (P/T-nets, colored Petri nets and extensions) in the formal process of software engineering, covering modeling, validation, and verification, will be presented as well as their application and tools supporting the disciplines mentioned above.
+The use of Petri nets (P/T-nets, colored Petri nets and extensions) in software engineering, covering modeling, validation, and verification, will be presented as well as their application and tools supporting the disciplines mentioned above.

-This year we will put an emphasize on the impact of software engineering on Petri nets by their concepts, methods, techniques and tools.
+This year we will put an emphasize on the impact of software engineering in general and its model based development on Petri nets by their concepts, methods, techniques and tools.

 Results on other formalisms or semi-formal techniques, their concepts, methods, tools and experiences (successful or not successful) are highly welcome.